cyclone182/pushover-ssh-alert/README.md

 # pushover-ssh-alert
 Send an alert via Pushover upon successful SSH login or logoff.<p>
-This is an implementation from Leon's blog at https://www.l1cafe.blog To implement this alert service you will need an active Pushover account with a separate API token/key for this service.
+This is an implementation from the writeup on Leon's blog at https://www.l1cafe.blog<p>
+To implement this alert service you will need an active Pushover account with a separate API token/key for this service.